ryan-roemer/loose-bits/_posts/2012-08-02-nodejs-read-write-streams.md

 focus on here is the not-coincidentally-named `pipe()`.
 Some potential advantages of stream pipes over other binding styles include:

-* Often much less code for the actual binding (can just push into a `pipe()`).
+* Often much less code for the actual binding (can just call `pipe()`).
 * Streams can handle pausing / resuming of data flows.
 Implementing classes, however, have to implement this logic internally if supported.
 * Don't have to set specific callbacks or listeners for intermediate data events -- just `pipe()` the stream and forget it.
-* Can avoid buffering by processing data and re-emitting it directly to another stream (unless *all* of the data is required in one chunk).
+* Avoiding buffering by processing data and re-emitting it directly to another stream (unless *all* of the data is required in one chunk).
-* Works well with many Node.js core modules that already implement streams, including HTTP, HTTPS, and file and process I/O.
+* Compatible with the many Node.js core modules that already implement streams, including HTTP, HTTPS, and file and process I/O.

 For a brief example, say we create a download client to retrieve